Code-Institute-Submissions/laila-ba-project2_SeptResub/README.md

 3. The reset button wasnt working on the game page as it would only reset the moves and not the score.
     - I added : result.innerHTML = 0; to the reset function in my JavaScript in order for the result count to be reset to 0.

-4. The reset button wasnt shuffling the cards
+4. The reset button wasnt shuffling the cards.
+    - This enabled the user to remember exactly where the cards are, and defeats the purpose of a reset button.
+I fixed this issue by adding the line of code:
+      - cardList.sort(()=> 0.5 - Math.random());

 5. Users can spam click the cards causing the game to crash.
     - I wanted to ensure that the player is unable to click more than 2 cards at a time until the code checks if the cards match.